ArduPilot/ardupilot_wiki/copter/source/docs/sonar.rst

 If when flying you find that your copter bobs up and down it is possible that the default SONAR_GAIN is too high for your copter.
-Go to the mission planner's Config/Tuning > Full Parameter List and reduce the SONAR_GAIN parameter from it's default of 0.2 to 0.1 or even 0.05 and press "Write Params".
+Go to the mission planner's Config/Tuning > Full Parameter List and reduce the SONAR_GAIN parameter from its default of 0.2 to 0.1 or even 0.05 and press "Write Params".

 Sonar Maximum Altitude